-To assess how unique each block-recurrent layer is and control for the possibility that many degenerate solutions exist for functional block-recurrence, we tested whether swapping a layer from a different block could substitute for a layer within a target block (\cref{fig:causal_intervention}).
+To assess how unique each block-recurrent layer is and control for degenerate solutions to functional block-recurrence, we tested whether swapping a layer from a different block could substitute for a layer within a target block (\cref{fig:causal_intervention}).
 Using \texttt{DINOv2-B} trained on ImageNet-1k, we find that while intra-block swapping preserves accuracy, inter-block swapping leads to model collapse.
-Together, these results demonstrate that representational block-similarity structure is predictive of functional block-recurrent structure, and that layer identity is functionally unique to each block.
+These results demonstrate that representational block-similarity structure predicts functional block-recurrent structure, and that layer identity is functionally unique to each block.

 \paragraph{How do blocks emerge?} Having operationalized the BRH and demonstrated a method for block discovery, we now turn to the mechansitic origins of this phenomenon: \textit{under what conditions does this block-recurrent structure emerge in trained Vision Transformers}?
 To investigate this systematically, we examine small-scale ViTs where we control training conditions and isolate potential contributing factors.
 Specifically, we hypothesize that training and stochastic depth \citep{huang2016deepnetworksstochasticdepth} may promote the emergence of block-recurrent patterns.